Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

-We investigate, whether (a) the performance of ML techniques can still be restored if we amplify the training dataset with a different semantic preserving transformation than the testing dataset, and (b) whether the performance can be restored if we replace the training data amplification with adversarial training.
+We investigate, whether the performance of ML4VD techniques can still be restored if we augment the training dataset with a different semantic preserving transformation than the testing dataset.
+We use \autoref{alg:methodology_1} to investigate RQ.2, with the same setup as for RQ.1.

-\textbf{Methodology.} We use \autoref{alg:methodology_1} to investigate RQ.2(a), with the same setup as for RQ.1.
-To investigate research question RQ.2 (b), we use an altered version of \autoref{alg:methodology_1}, in which we train an additional model with adversarial training using the method proposed by Yefet et al. \cite{DAMP} (see \autoref{sec:semantic_preserving_transformations}) after the standard training in line 1 of the algorithm.
-We denote this adversarially trained model by $f[Tr_{ADV}]$.

 \textbf{Results.} \autoref{fig:rq_2:a} is similar to \autoref{fig:rq_1:a}, it also shows the test set accuracies of different VulBERTa models measured after each of the ten training epochs.
-In addition to the results displayed in \autoref{fig:rq_1:a}, \autoref{fig:rq_2:a} shows the accuracies (gray lines) of models trained on data that was amplified using all transformations except $t_{10}$, which was used to amplify the testing dataset.
-We observe, that amplifying the training dataset $Tr$ with different transformations $t_{k \neq 10}$ as the testing dataset does not restore the accuracy to previous levels.
+In addition to the results displayed in \autoref{fig:rq_1:a}, \autoref{fig:rq_2:a} shows the accuracies (green lines) of VulBERTa models trained on data that was augmented using all transformations except $t_{10}$, which was used to augment the testing dataset.
+We observe, that augmenting the training dataset $Tr$ with different transformations $t_{j \neq 10}$ as the testing dataset does not restore the accuracy back to previous levels.

-\autoref{fig:rq_2:b} visualizes the same results for all semantic preserving transformations $t_k \in T$ and for all three ML techniques.
-Again, the green and the purple boxplots represent the distributions of accuracies, when either only the testing dataset (green) or training and testing datasets were amplified using the same transformation (purple).
-The yellow boxplots represent the distribution of accuracies achieved by models that were trained on data, which was amplified using a different transformation than for the testing data.
-Across all three ML techniques we observe that, on average, amplifying the training dataset $Tr$ with a different transformations $t_{k \neq j}$ as the testing dataset does not restore the accuracy back to previous levels.
+\autoref{fig:rq_2:b} visualizes the same extended results for all semantic preserving transformations $t_k \in T$ and for all six ML4VD techniques.
+Again, the blue and the orange boxplots represent the distributions of accuracies, when either only the testing dataset (blue) or training and testing datasets were augmented using the same transformation (orange).
+The green boxplots represent the distribution of accuracies achieved by models that were trained on data, which was augmented using a different transformation than for the testing data.
+Across all six ML4VD techniques, we observe that, on average, augmenting the training dataset $Tr$ with a different transformation $t_{k \neq j}$ than the testing dataset does not restore the accuracy back to previous levels.